nosovk/cf-temp-whitelist/README.md

 To allow fast IP whitelist small opt-in form was created.

 # tech
-Depolyed to Vercel.com, their FaaS used for connecting to CF API.
+Deployed to Vercel.com, their FaaS used for connecting to CF API.

 ## API methods
 - `/api/add`: will add yours ip to whitelist, in responce